 Uninsured motorist coverage is also required in Wisconsin; at least $25,000 per person/$50,000 per accident.
 According to the Wisconsin Office of the Commissioner of Insurance: "This kind of coverage applies to bodily injury you, your family, and other occupants of your vehicle incur when hit by an uninsured motorist or a hit-and-run driver.
 It also covers you and your family if injured as a pedestrian when struck by an uninsured motorist or a hit-and-run driver."

-Of course, that's all in addition to serious financial consequences if you cause a car accident and you don't have car insurance.
+Of course, these penalties are all in addition to the serious financial jeopardy you might find yourself in if you cause a car accident and you don't have car insurance.

 Yes.
 If you're asked to show proof of car insurance in Wisconsin (during a traffic stop, for example), you can pull up official documentation from your car insurance company (such as a digital version of your insurance card) on your phone or other device.
 And of course, handing over a physical copy of your insurance card is still perfectly acceptable.

 Get more information on car insurance in Wisconsin, straight from the state's Office of the Commissioner of Insurance: